 - Pack a wide mouth quart jar halfway with the turnips.
 Add the garlic, chili flakes, and mustard seeds (see notes for other seasoning ideas).
 Fill the jar the rest of the way with the turnips leaving a two-inch headspace.

-- Make the brine by adding a teaspoon of non-iodized salt (sea, kosher, or pickling salt) to a cup of water.
+- Make the brine by adding a teaspoon of salt to a cup of water.
 Add to the jar.
 Repeat until the water cover the turnips.

 - Place a fermentation weight on top of the turnips.
 Make sure that all of the turnips are under the brine.

 - Cover and close the jar, and place it on a plate.
 Leave it at room temperature to ferment for about 7 days.
 Remember that if you are not using a special fermentation lid you will have to "burp" the jar once a day.
 This means that you have to twist the lid, wait a couple of seconds and twist it back (don't lift it).
-We do this to let the gas out.
-Then close it again.
+We do this to let the gas that is forming during the fermentation process out.

-During the fermentation process you will notice bubbles rising to the top and form forms at the top of the jar and some of the brine might spill out (the plate will catch it and save you some mess).
-The brine will also become cloudy.
+During the fermentation process, you will notice bubbles rising to the top and form forms at the top of the jar and some of the brine might spill out (the plate will catch it and save you some mess).
+The brine will also become foggy.
 This is normal.

 - When the fermentation process is done the brine will clear again (it won't be as clear as when you added it to the jar but much clearer than it was during the fermentation).
 You can then store your jar in cold storage (in the fridge or root cellar).
 Make sure to use a clean fork every time that you take turnips out of the jar.
-Also, make sure that the turnips stay under the brine while it's in storage.
+Also, make sure that the turnips stay under the brine while they are in storage.